 The United Bank of California was established by the merge of two banks—Union Bank and the Bank of California in San Francisco.
 The consolidation gives birth to UnionBanCal Corporation—a bank holding company and Union Bank of California—its primary subsidiary.

 With the union, UBOC can trace its origin to the establishment of the Bank of California 132 years prior.

-Union Bank of California—formed by the merger of Union Bank and the bank of California in 1906—contributed immensely to the development of San Francisco, the West and a history connected to the earthquake that happened in 1906.
+Union Bank of California—formed by the merger of Union Bank and the bank of California in 1906—contributed immensely to the development of San Francisco, the West, and a history connected to the earthquake that happened in 1906.

-The Bank of California (established in 1864) moved to a temporary headquarters few months before the earthquake meanwhile a big, new facility was constructed on the initial site—at Sansome streets and the corner of California.
+The Bank of California (established in 1864) moved to a temporary headquarters a few months before the earthquake meanwhile a big, new facility was constructed on the initial site—at Sansome streets and the corner of California.

 The temporary facility suffered a fatal attack from the earthquake in which only the bank’s vault and its contents survived.
 Despite the destruction, the Bank of California’s in its commitment keeps serving the people of San Francisco.
 Even, Homer King, the bank president opened a branch in his Pacific Heights living room.
 After six weeks of the earthquake destruction, work on the new headquarters continued.

 The Bank of California, one of the notable financiers contributing to the reconstruction of the structure and rebuild of western commerce opened its new building on 8 September 1908.
 The building architecture was modeled after the Greco-Roman style and situated on the corner on which it had existed for more than 40 years.
 However, it became San Francisco Landmark N0 3 in 1968.